By Nicole Charlotte • Last Updated: January 14, 2026

 Most premium AI keyboards now offer:

-CleverType has quickly become one of the market leaders in AI keyboards.
+CleverType has quickly become one of the market leaders in AI keyboards with its 2026 updates.
 It offers:

-I've been using CleverType for months, and its ability to understand exactly what I'm trying to say—even when I'm typing quickly with lots of mistakes—is incredible.
-Just yesterday it transformed my jumbled thoughts into a perfectly structured work message!
+I've been using CleverType for over a year now, and its ability to understand exactly what I'm trying to say—even when I'm typing quickly with lots of mistakes—is incredible.
+Just yesterday it transformed my jumbled, stress-induced thoughts into a perfectly structured, empathetic work message that actually strengthened my relationship with a difficult client.
+The keyboard even suggested a follow-up action item that I hadn't thought of!

 The Grammarly Keyboard builds on their desktop success:

-Microsoft has significantly improved SwiftKey by integrating their Copilot AI:
+Microsoft has revolutionized SwiftKey in 2026 by deeply integrating their advanced Copilot AI:

 A newer entrant focusing on speed combined with intelligence: